cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 In this example we write text to the CICS TSQ and then either commit or rollback the transaction.
 If the text contains the word 'rollback' we throw an Unchecked Exception to force rollback, otherwise the transaction is committed.

 Note that by default Spring Framework's transaction infrastructure only marks a transaction for rollback if it detects an unchecked exception.
-JCICS exceptions, such as a CICSConditionException are checked, but we can force a rollback for all exceptions using @Transactional(rollbackFor=Exception.class).
+JCICS exceptions, such as a CICSConditionException are checked.
+In order to rollback for all exceptions (including the CICS checked exceptions) we can override the default behaviour with an explicit setting on the annotation as shown: @Transactional(rollbackFor=Exception.class).

 Cut and Paste code -